darkogav/omeka-dev-site/README.md

-# Omeka Vagrant Development Environment
+# Omeka Development Environment for the Digital Humanities
-An automated Omeka development environment.
+An automated Omeka virtual development environment.
 This setup will install Omeka 3.0.2 Classic onto Ubuntu 20 LTS on your computer in a contained Vagrant environment.

-This project uses Vagrnat and Ansible to setup a development environment on your workstation

-This has been tested on Windows but should work on Mac OS X.
+This has been tested on Windows but should work on Mac OS X  as well.

 Requirements:
 - [Hashi Corp Vagrant](https://www.vagrantup.com/downloads)